 Code 25 Industrial is further characterized as a discrete barcode; each data character in the barcode is separated from the next with an inter-character gap (a single narrow space).
 This inter-character gap does not represent any data.

 Like most other one-dimensional barcodes, Code 25 uses unique start and stop characters.
-However, Code 25 does not include a check-digit and is not self-checking (meaning, a single read/scan error can result in an incorrect decoding).
+However, Code 25 does not include a check-digit and is not self-checking (meaning, a single read/scan error can result in incorrect decoding).
 For this reason, some users of Code 25 Industrial implement their own check-digit as part of the data encoding.
 Here is the example again, diagramed for clarity:

 Code 25 Interleaved (also known as Code 2 of 5 Interleaved, Interleaved 2 or 5, or ITF) is a variant of Code 25 Industrial that stores data in pairs, with 5 bars representing one digit, and the 5 spaces interleaved within the bars representing the second digit.
-Thus, every 10 bar/spaces represents two digits (as compared to Code 25 Industrial, where every 10 bar/spaces represents a single digit).
+Thus, every 10 bar/spaces represent two digits (as compared to Code 25 Industrial, where every 10 bar/spaces represent a single digit).
 This limits Code 25 Interleaved to storing an even number of digits, but it is much more compact than Code 25 Industrial.
-When storing an odd number of digits, a leading zero is typically added, though some implementations uses 5 narrow spaces as the last digit (which strictly speaking is not a valid 2 of 5 symbol since it does not include two wide modules).
+When storing an odd number of digits, a leading zero is typically added, though some implementations use 5 narrow spaces as the last digit (which strictly speaking is not a valid 2 of 5 symbol since it does not include two wide modules).
 Here is the example from above, including a leading zero so there is an even number of digits:

 In contrast to Code 25 Industrial, Code 25 Interleaved is a continuous barcode symbology; there is no inter-character space between adjacent data characters and the space between characters is part of the data representation.

 Code 25 Interleaved uses unique start and stop characters, but does not include a check-digit.
-However, Code 25 Interleaved is self-checking (meaning, a single read/scan error will not result in an incorrect decoding).
+However, Code 25 Interleaved is self-checking (meaning, a single read/scan error will not result in incorrect decoding).
 Many users of Code 25 Interleaved still implement a check digit for added security and reliability.
 Here is the example again, diagramed for clarity: